Health Information and Tools > Hay Fever and Other Seasonal Allergies

 How can you prevent them?

-Seasonal allergies, such as hay fever (also called allergic rhinitis), are often caused by being exposed to pollen.
-To reduce your exposure:
+Seasonal allergies are often caused by being exposed to pollen.
+When you can, reduce your exposure by:

-• Keep your house and car windows closed.
+• Keeping your house and car windows closed.
+Use an air conditioner to help filter out allergens.

 • Check the Air Quality Health Index before you go outside.

-• Limit the time you spend outside when pollen counts are high (during midday and afternoon).
+• Limiting the time you spend outside when pollen counts are high.
+Your local weather may report pollen counts.
+They are also available online.

-• Wear a pollen mask or dust mask if you need to mow the lawn.
+• Limiting your mowing tasks.
+Wear a pollen mask or dust mask if you need to mow the lawn.

-• Rinse your eyes with cool water or saline eyedrops to remove clinging pollen after you come indoors.
+• Rinsing your eyes with cool water or saline eyedrops to remove clinging pollen after you come indoors.
+You can also use saline (saltwater) nasal washes.
+This can help keep your nasal passages open and wash out mucus and allergens.

 Related Information